 The audit approach focused on testing the key controls that address management's objectives.
-We have reviewed the issues reported in a prior audit of this hotel and considered them in our planning.
-The prior issue, noted in report 2021-A-13C, was closed prior to starting this audit.
 Our audit procedures included interviewing personnel, observation, and testing as described in the table below.

-Process / Control Objective Scope of Review Revenue Reporting Monthly and Daily occupancy reports agree to the revenue reported • Review a sample of monthly payments to confirm the total revenue reported was supported by the daily occupancy reports• Agree reported amounts to the taxes that were remitted to the County Non-financial records support the revenue reported • For a sample of dates, confirm the daily occupancy reports were supported by Housekeeping and other records Tax Payments Tax payments are sent to the County on time and completely • Recalculate a sample of payments based on reported revenue• Recalculate late fees, if applicable
+Process / Control Objective Scope of Review Revenue Reporting Monthly and Daily Reports occupancy reports agree to the revenue reported • Review a sample of monthly payments to confirm the total revenue reported was supported by the daily occupancy reports• Agree reported amounts to the taxes that were remitted to the County Non-financial records support the revenue reported • For a sample of months, confirm the daily occupancy logs were totaled correctly• Confirm bank statements support the amount of revenue reported Tax Payments Tax payments are sent to the County on time and completely. • Recalculate a sample of payments based on reported revenue• Recalculate late fees, if applicable